-Return policy on raw spinning fleeces: We understand that your processing capabilities may not be the same as ours.
-You may return any whole raw fleece you do not feel meets your needs.
+Return policy on fleece: We understand that your processing capabilities may not be the same as ours.
+You may return any whole fleeces or full orders of bulk fleece within 15 days if you do not feel the fiber meets your needs.
 If you wish to return the fleece you receive, it must come back in the same condition and the same weight we sent you.
+We do not take back partial orders that have been picked through.
 Examine the fleece carefully and gently before you decide to keep it.
 If you pull it apart, remove pieces, and/or wash it, we cannot refund your money because we will not be able to resell it.
 When returning a fleece, you pay the return shipping and we will refund the price if the fleece is in the same condition we sent it.
 If you have any questions about our return policy or what a raw spinning fleece is, please email so we can discuss your situation before you return it.

 Lock lengths are measure on loose locks without pulling the crimp out.